Doctorate Degree Instructors

 Amanda krieg, piano & clarinet instructor

 Amanda Krieg teaches piano lessons and clarinet lessons at Conservatory of the Ozarks in Springfield, Missouri.
 Amanda holds a bachelor’s degree in applied music with an emphasis in piano performance from Kansas State University.
-Currently Amanda is a graduate assistant at Missouri State University pursuing a master’s degree in Piano Performance.
-Amanda teaches class piano and private student lessons at Missouri State University.
+Amanda served as a graduate assistant at Missouri State University until successfully completing a master’s degree in piano performance.
+During her time as a graduation assistant, Amanda taught class piano and private student lessons at Missouri State University.

 As a piano teacher, Amanda believes that music is important and study is serious, but the learning environment should be enjoyable and imaginative.
 Ms. Krieg encourages independence in her students and strives to create a fun atmosphere of learning.
 Miss Amanda’s student commented, “I never thought I would ever have a FUN piano teacher!” (-Alec, age 8).